-Apply the hand brake.
+Apply the parking brake.
 The most recently engaged gear (see transmission display) remains engaged.
 With N, no gear is engaged.
+When the ignition is switched off the

 When the ignition is switched off the transmission no longer responds to movement of the selector lever.